-Apart from vast improvements in the legislative environment, there have also been improvements in bureaucratic procedures which have been considered a bottle neck to social development of Vietnam and several administrative procedures have been cut.
-In 2016, customs clearance time for exports and imports has been reduced to 108 hours and 138 hours respectively and aiming for a further reduction to below 36 hours and 41 hours by 2020.
-In addition tax payers have been benefited from the annual time reduction for making tax filings and payments which have reduced from 537 hours (prior to 2014) to 247 hours in 2014, to 117 hours in 2015 and to 110 hours by the end of 2016 (the average time for tax fillings of ASEAN+6 is 121 hours/year).
+Apart from vast improvements in the legislative environment, there have also been improvements in bureaucratic procedures which have been considered a bottle neck to social development of Vietnam.
+In September 2017, the Ministry of Industry and Trade issued Decision 3610a/QD-BCT, simplifying administrative and investment procedures by removing 675 investment conditions which accounted for 55.5% of the number of existing conditions.
+In the period 2017-2018, the General Department of Vietnam Customs put efforts to reduce customs clearance time for exports and imports to 70 hours and 90 hours respectively and aimed for a further reduction to below 36 hours and 41 hours by 2020.
+In addition, tax payers have enefited from the annual time reduction for making tax filings and payments which have reduced from 537 hours (prior to 2014) to 247 hours in 2014, to 117 hours in 2015 and to 110 hours by the end of 2016 (the average time for tax fillings of ASEAN 6 is 121 hours/year).